 QuickTime Pro 7

-For a much more comprehensive list of applications that do and don’t work with macOS Mojave then check out the MacOS Mojave - App Compatibility thread in the MacRumors site.
+For a much more comprehensive list of applications outside of the pro audio sector that do and don’t work with macOS Mojave you can check out the MacOS Mojave - App Compatibility thread in the MacRumors site.